Arkansas

 Surgical Treatment:

-- Arkansas ranked 42nd (out of the 49 states with available data) with 16% of cases undergoing surgery as part of the first course of treatment.
+- Nationally, 20.7% of cases undergo surgery as part of the first course of treatment.

 Screening